devmilan/devmilan/README.md

 Javascript | ReactJs | NodeJs | MERN | MEAN

 ## About :sunglasses:
 I’m a Senior Web Developer based in the beautiful city Bangalore, India.
-For the past 6 Years and 6 months, I am a budding self-taught software engineer.
+For the past 7+ Years, I am a budding self-taught software engineer.
 I've been developing applications for the web using mostly react js.
 I do this for a living and love what I do as every day there is something new and exciting to learn.
 Experienced with all stages of the development cycle for dynamic web projects.Having an in-depth knowledge including advanced HTML5, CSS, CSS3, SASS, LESS, JSON, XML, Java, JavaScript, JQuery, Angular JS.
 Strong background in management and leadership.

 ## Technologies :fire:
 - HTML